koheing/firex-store/docs/v1-alpha/v1-alpha.md

 ## Important

-- Return values or state values bounded to Firestore has `docId`(documentId in Firestore) property.
+- Return values or state values bound to Firestore has `docId`(documentId in Firestore) property.

 - A store module cannot subscribe to more than one 'collection' and 'document'

-- If you want to subscribe again after unsubscribing 'collection', set the property of the store you want to subscribe to `[]` and then subscribe.
+- If you'd like to subscribe again after unsubscribing 'collection', set the property of the store you'd like to subscribe to `[]` and then subscribe.

 ## Difference from v0